Urinating Outside the Litterbox

 Dr. Jessica Fine, Feline-Exclusive Veterinarian

-Feline house-soiling is the most common reason why cat owners abandon, relinquish, or euthanize their feline companions.
+Urinating outside the litterbox or feline house-soiling is the most common reason why cat owners abandon, relinquish, or euthanize their feline companions.
 Since it is nearly impossible to find a new home for a cat with a history of house-soiling, most cats relinquished to shelters for litter box problems will be euthanized.
 Your feline healthcare professional can help you and your cat have the best chance of successfully resolving this very difficult problem.

 House-soiling is always a challenging problem.
 Addressing it successfully nearly always requires identifying and treating physical problems, and may involve working to ameliorate emotional stress as well.